 This is also a cool hang out spot for young locals in the evening during the warmer outdoor months near the Metronome monument, the giant red needle.
 Young party go-ers bring their own booze or shop from the vendors and sit outside enjoying their drinks overlooking the city.

-Another one of Prague’s places to visit with a view of the city is Petrin.
+Another on the list of what to see in Prague for city views is Petrin.
 Home to Petrin Tower, Prague’s own Eifel Tower with a spectacular view of the city.
 Hike or walk around the area, picnic, or stop for beer at some of the bars in the area.
 This is what to see in Prague if you’re also looking for a quiet date spot!

-More Prague places to visit without the crowds include Vysehrad, a castle overlooking the Vltava River without mass hoards of tourists.
+More Prague attractions without the crowds include Vysehrad, a castle overlooking the Vltava River without mass hoards of tourists.
 Meander along the old fortress walls and admire the gothic architecture at Basilica of St. Peter and St. Paul and the stunning cemetery which is where famous Czech people’s remains reside.
 Many argue this is a Prague must see site for the view alone.

-Found this post on where to go and what to see in Prague to get away from the crowds?
+Liked this post on which Prague attractions to goto and when to escape the crowds?
 Bookmark for later or share the love below on Pinterest.